jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

 In this hands-on lab, you will learn how to:

 - Install and run PowerShell on Linux and macOS
-- Working with and manipulating files
+- Get help with commands as you type
-- Finding the right command (cmdlet) in PowerShell for accomplishing a task
+- Use PowerShell to work with and files and directories
-- How to get help in PowerShell
+- Use regular expressions in PowerShell searches
-- How to build complicated pipelines to accomplish a lot of work without coding
+- Build pipelines to perform complex tasks

 <a name="Prerequisites"></a>
 ### Prerequisites ###